vayzenb/fmri/README.md

-# flywheel
+# FMRI
-scripts for downloading data from flywheel in BIDS format
+Assorted analysis and preprocessing scripts for fMRI data